Event Concept: What Is It and Why Is It Essential to Have One?

 4. Theme, creative brainstorming

 Now is the time to let your creativity free and to find a theme for your event.
 Your goal is to come up with a good UVP (unique value proposition), to make your event interesting and attract your participants.
-The theme is important because it acts as the basis for a lot of things: it’ll help your marketing team to come up with a story and to design all communication (tickets, flyers, invitations, website, and social media campaigns).
+The theme is important because it acts as the basis for a lot of things: marketing storytelling, visual identity, content development, speaker selection, venue design, and social media strategy.

 Ultimately, your goal is to find a way for your event to stand out, all the while integrating your brand and its values.
 The best way to go about it is to gather your team and take part in a brainstorming session.
 Now it’s time to get creative with your event team, to further develop the right theme to ensure your event makes an impact.